Last updated:

 - Row-Level Security (RLS): We enforce Row-Level Security policies directly at the database level.
 Even if a bug existed in our application code, the database itself would prevent cross-tenant data access.
 This is a defense-in-depth measure that provides an additional layer of protection beyond application-level checks.

 - Query filtering: All database queries are automatically filtered by workspace to ensure strict data isolation.
-Workspace context is derived from your authenticated session — it is never accepted from client-side input.
+Workspace context is derived from your authenticated session.
+It is never accepted from client-side input.

 - Full-stack enforcement: Workspace boundaries are enforced at every layer of the stack: the API layer, the application layer, and the database layer.